mjl-/ding/README.txt

 # Developing

-You need a Go compiler and nodejs+npm with jshint and node-sass.
+You need a Go compiler and nodejs+npm with jshint and sass.
 Run "make setup" to install the js dependencies.

 Now run: "make build test"